ZiyunZhao/openfaas-test-repo/README.md

 Load testing on openfaas

 High level goal: I am trying to use a simple echo function to test the effect of autoscaling in openfaas.
-Basically, as i increase the number of function replica, I expect see the output rate increase.
+Basically, as i increase the number of function replica, I expect to see the output rate increase.
 In the end, I expect to achieve an output rate of 3000 qps.

 Steps to reproduce the result:
 1. Install openfaas and hey